 Server-side is the systems that run on the server, and client-side is the software that runs on a user’s web browser.
 Client-side web development involves interactivity and displaying data, server-side is about working behind the scenes to manage data.

-Web development is not a single activity—it’s an umbrella term for several different fields of website creation.
+Web development is not a single activity—it’s an umbrella term for several fields of website creation.
 The primary forms of web development are client-side, server-side, and full-stack development.
-Both client and server-side programming are necessary to make a website function.
+Both client and server-side programs are necessary to make a website function.
 Skilled developers who work in these fields often need to work closely together to create a well-designed and functioning product.

 Full-stack developers, on the other hand, have the skills of both client-side and server-side web developers.
 Companies often hire full-stack developers to manage their web presence and keep their sites up to date.
-In this article, we’ll focus on client-side vs server-side web development and how you can learn the necessary programming languages to break into the industry.
+In this article, we’ll focus on server-side vs client-side web development.
+We’ll also discuss how you can learn the necessary programming languages to break into the industry.

 Client-side developers use their coding skills to create visually appealing, functional, and helpful web applications and dynamic websites.
 These programmers are responsible for every part of a website that users see or interact with.
 Homepages, shopping pages, slideshows—virtually any visible feature that shows up in a web browser or requires user input falls under this discipline.

-All of this software runs on the client’s device, Client-side developers are also known as ‘front end’ programmers, as the ‘front’ of a web page is what receives user interaction.
-These developers are well-compensated for their work, earning an average of $100,208 annually in the United States, but wages vary based on location and company.
+All of this software runs on the client’s device.
+Client-side developers are also known as ‘front end’ programmers, as the ‘front’ of a web page is what receives user interaction.
+These developers are well-compensated for their work, earning an average of $100,208 annually in the United States.
+Of course, wages may vary based on location and company.

 To understand what a server-side developer does, we must first go over how a website works and how it’s different from a picture or an interactive text document.
 The client-side of a website is simply a display and collection platform for information.
 The site communicates with web servers, using them to retrieve and send data from databases to provide you with the services you need.